lamba92/bayesian-net-project/README.md

   </p>

 - [AsciiTable](https://github.com/vdmeer/asciitable) to visualize probability tables and debug them.

-  Here is an example of a table before and after of a marginalization:

 - [Weka](https://github.com/Waikato/weka-3.8)'s BIFreader to parse BIF file and code their content into our Bayesian Network.